Degenerations of complete collineations and geometric Tevelev degrees of $\mathbb{P}^r$: Introduction

 \subsection{Acknowledgments}

 We thank Alessio Cela, Izzet Coskun, Gavril Farkas, Alex Fink, Maria Gillespie, Eric Larson, Alina Marian, Rahul Pandharipande, Andrew Reimer-Berg, Johannes Schmitt, and Hunter Spink for helpful discussions.
-This project was completed with support from an NSF postdoctoral fellowship, grant DMS-2001976, and the MATH+ incubator grant ``Tevelev degrees.''
+We are grateful to the referee for a careful reading and numerous helpful suggestions.
+This project was completed with support from an NSF postdoctoral fellowship, grant DMS-2001976, the MATH+ incubator grant ``Tevelev degrees,'' and an AMS-Simons travel grant.